Rising Damp

 In extreme cases can lead to dry rot - very invasive and expensive to repair if left

-Condensation & Mould Problems
+Condensation & Mould

 Is caused by warm inside air meeting a cold surface and water being deposited from the air as it cools.
 It may be especially obvious on windows and the inside surface of outside walls.